 Tumors of this rare asbestos-related cancer form on the abdominal lining.

-The beginning symptoms of peritoneal mesothelioma — which may not appear until 20 to 50 years after first exposure to asbestos — include abdominal distension, abdominal pain, swelling or tenderness around the abdomen and constipation or diarrhea.
+The beginning symptoms of peritoneal mesothelioma include abdominal distension, abdominal pain, swelling or tenderness around the abdomen and constipation or diarrhea.

 The survival rate of someone diagnosed with peritoneal mesothelioma depends on the stage of the cancer, types of treatments the patient undergoes and the quality of the specialist treating the patient.

 Surgery plays a major role in long-term survival.
-Patients who don’t qualify for surgery live a little longer than a year.
+Patients who don’t qualify for surgery live around one year.
 About half of patients who undergo surgery and heated chemotherapy are alive more than five years later.

 Although clinical trials for peritoneal mesothelioma are not as abundant as those for pleural mesothelioma, researchers are studying whether immunotherapy combined with chemotherapy could play a bigger role in controlling the cancer by boosting the body’s immune system.

 Information about mesothelioma, books, wristbands & more for patients and caregivers.Get Your Free Guide

 The peritoneum is a protective membrane with two layers that surrounds the abdomen.
 Peritoneal mesothelioma can develop on both layers.